Simone likes making DIY accessories and saving money. She likes to share her projects with fellow crafters.

 You can also go all-out and dress up as a Cyberman, an Ood, or even a Dalek!
 Basically, there's something for everyone.
-If you want to be particularly cool, may I suggest dressing as a Weeping Angel (pictured below)?
+If you want to be particularly cool, may I suggest dressing as a Weeping Angel (pictured above)?
 THAT would be really cool.
-Or perhaps you can choose one of the older Doctors, such as the Fourth Doctor (pictured to the right)!
+Or perhaps you can choose one of the older Doctors, such as the Fourth Doctor (pictured below)!

 So get creative, and have fun!
 No matter how you dress, if you choose to masquerade as a Doctor Who character, you're cool in my book.

 L????? on August 07, 2013:

 How about alternate Doctor costumes such as "John Smith" the teacher for Ten (or Seven, if you're going by the book) from Human Nature, Borrowed!Pajamas!Ten or Viking!Four or something?
 If you want to be an extra/enemy, perhaps a Classic!Master, The Rani, Gas Mask Zombie, Vampire Fish Lady, Auton or even The Celestial Toymaker or a Sontaran?

 Simone Haruko Smith (author) from San Francisco on March 14, 2012: